Radial Oscillations of Scalar Hair in Black Hole Bombs: analysis of radial oscillation frequencies in scalar fields

 \section{analysis of radial oscillation frequencies in scalar fields}

 As established in the preceding section, the evolution of scalar hair exhibits the same temporal pattern in energy, charge, and energy density.
 In this section, we provide a detailed analysis of this behavior.
 Figure \ref{fig4} shows the evolution of scalar field value $|\psi|$ and energy density $\rho_{\psi}$ at several radial position points.
 Following an initial phase of rapid dynamical variation, the scalar field evolves into sustained periodic oscillations.
 During this process, the scalar field value $|\psi|$ at radial positions $r=4r_{h0},4.5r_{h0},5r_{h0},5.5r_{h0},6r_{h0}$ exhibit identical oscillation frequency $\omega=\omega_{R}+i\omega_{I}=0.1846+0.0141i$.
 The figure \ref{fig4} definitively confirms temporal alignment of oscillation extrema across all monitored radial positions, with peak and trough events exhibiting strict cycle-to-cycle correspondence.
-Similarly, the energy density oscillations of the scalar field at different radial positions are consistent and share identical oscillation frequency $\omega$ with the variations in $|\psi|$.
-However, oscillations at radial positions $r=3.5r_{h0},4r_{h0},4.5r_{h0}$ and $r=5r_{h0},5.5r_{h0},6r_{h0}$ exhibit a $\pi$-phase shift, as these positions respectively reside on opposite sides of the energy density wavepacket peak in Panel 2 of Figure \ref{fig2}.
+Similarly, the energy density oscillations of the scalar field at different radial positions are consistent and share the same oscillation frequency $\omega$ ($0.1846+0.0141i$) as the variations of $|\psi|$.
+The real part $\omega_{R}$ corresponds to the oscillatory behavior of the scalar field energy, and the imaginary part $\omega_{I}$ controls the decay of the field's amplitude.
+While the energy density of the scalar field exhibits oscillatory decay, as shown in Figure \ref{fig4}, the spacetime itself does not exhibit significant time dependence in the later stages of the simulation.
+This is because the decay of the scalar field's amplitude leads to a gradual stabilization of the system, and the black hole reaches a steady state, which gives the appearance of a static spacetime.
+However, in the early stages of evolution, the time-dependent oscillations of the scalar field, influenced by the imaginary part of $\omega$, are more pronounced, leading to a dynamic, though gradually stabilizing, spacetime.
+Moreover, oscillations at radial positions $r=3.5r_{h0},4r_{h0},4.5r_{h0}$ and $r=5r_{h0},5.5r_{h0},6r_{h0}$ exhibit a $\pi$-phase shift, as these positions respectively reside on opposite sides of the energy density wavepacket peak in Panel 2 of Figure \ref{fig2}.

 We perform numerical evolution simulations for a range of initial charges $Q$ and gauge coupling constants $q,$ recording parameter regions where hairy black hole solutions exist.
 Computing the scalar field frequencies for distinct hairy solutions, we find that for fixed initial charge $Q,$ both $\omega_{R}$ (oscillation frequency) and $\omega_{I}$ (decay coefficient) scale linearly with the gauge coupling parameter $q,$ as shown in Figure \ref{fig5}.
 This indicates that larger $q$ values yield higher-frequency oscillations in scalar field value $|\psi|,$ energy density $\rho_{\psi},$ and related scalar field physical quantities, alongside slower decay of peak amplitudes.
 Linear regression yields slopes of $0.009,0.009,0.0092,0.0094$ for the oscillation frequency $\omega_{R},$ and $-0.00498,-0.00498,-0.00461,-0.00402$ for the decay coefficient $\omega_{I},$ as determined from the linear fits in the figure.
 For a fixed gauge coupling constant $q,$ smaller initial charge $Q$ corresponds to larger values of the decay coefficient $\omega_{I}$.
 This indicates faster decay of peak amplitudes in scalar field quantities---including field value and energy density.